Sudoharry/Python-Labs/README.md

-# Python Labs: From Basics to Advanced Programming Mastery
+# NextGen Python Labs: From Basics to Advanced Programming Mastery

 Welcome to Python Labs, a comprehensive learning journey designed to take you from the fundamentals of programming to advanced Python techniques.
 Whether you're a beginner looking to understand core concepts or an experienced programmer aiming to refine your skills, Python Labs has something for everyone.
 Here's what you'll gain: